needle-mirror/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Getting-Started.md

 - DDX, DDY and DDXY nodes.
 - All the nodes under Inputs > Geometry (Position, View Direction, Normal, etc.) in View Space mode.
 - Checkerboard node.
+Furthermore, Shader Graphs that use [Custom Interpolators](../../com.unity.shadergraph/Documentation~/Custom-Interpolators.md) are not supported in ray tracing.

 ### Unsupported features of path tracing